MarcelJurtz/mjurtz.com/_posts/2017-12-14-validating-litedb-data-on-android-application-data.md

 guid: https://blog.mjurtz.com/?p=652
 permalink: /2017/12/validating-litedb-data-on-android-application-data/
 categories:
-  - Tips
+  - tips
 tags:
-  - Android
+  - android
-  - App
+  - app
-  - Development
+  - development
-  - Tools
+  - tools
 ---
 In my new sideproject CryptoFolio, which I announced in [this article](https://blog.mjurtz.com/2017/12/sideproject-cryptofolio/), I described that I&#8217;d like to use LiteDB to locally store data that I received from the coinmarketcap-API.
 LiteDB is basically a NoSQL database, in particular a document store.
 It functions on a serverless file basis and can be accessed via a simple API.